7 Important Tips to Help Prepare for a Career After the Military

 6) Find mentors.

-I encourage all veterans to find a civilian mentor who can help you navigate through your new challenges or concerns.
+I encourage all veterans to find a civilian mentor who can help them navigate through their new challenges or concerns.
 Mentorship no longer means the same person on base you have coffee with once a month.
 An organization called Veterati will set you up with free one-hour mentorship phone calls with professionals in your field or area of interest.
 There are many people who are willing to help you; you just need to reach out to make those connections.

 7) Use transition professionals.